Paranoid Earthling

 Paranoid Earthling is a Sri Lankan rebel rock band active since 2001.
 Its music can be described as a blend of experimental rock, grunge, psychedelic and stoner rock.
-Founded by Mirshad Buckman (lyricist, vocalist and guitarist), the band underwent several line-up changes and at present consists of Harshan Gallage (drummer), Riyal Riffai (bass guitarist) and Kasun Nawarathne (guitarist).
+Founded by Mirshad Buckman (lyricist, vocalist and guitarist), the band underwent several line-up changes and at present consists of Kaveesha Karunarathne (drummer), and Riyal Riffai (bass guitarist).
 The band's EP Rock 'N Roll is My Anarchy was released in 2005.
+Their debut full-length album Illusion Empire was released on 24 November 2023.

 Origins

-A brain child of Mirshad Buckman and Shanka Samarasinghe: inspired to form a band after meeting in school and sharing similar interests in music, the band was put together with Asela Bandara and Dhanushka Samarasinghe as the original line-up.
+A brainchild of Mirshad Buckman and Shanka Samarasinghe: inspired to form a band after meeting in school and sharing similar musical interests, the band was put together with Asela Bandara and Dhanushka Samarasinghe as the original line-up.
 Asela Bandara named the band Paranoid Earthling.

 Appearing for a guest performance at a local college concert in late 2001, the band covered Nirvana which caught the attention of the youngsters and made a major breakthrough in the rock culture of Sri Lanka.
 They have since appeared at numerous concerts with a few international tours.

-Paranoid Earthling has been performing in various cities in Sri Lanka since 2001 becoming a hot pick to headline at numerous local gigs and have been invited to represent the country at several international gigs.
+Paranoid Earthling has been performing in various cities in Sri Lanka since 2001 becoming a hot pick to headline at numerous local gigs and invited to represent the country at several international gigs.

 Paranoid Earthling questions the status quo through their anarchic anthems that are composed around themes of world peace, freedom of speech, ending impunity, minority oppression, dictatorship, and expressing the angst of youth that grew up through the Sri Lankan Civil War that lasted 30 years.